Herman Mishkin

-Herman Mishkin (March 1870 - February 6, 1948) was a Russian-American photographer in Manhattan, New York City.
+Herman Mishkin (March 1870 – February 6, 1948) was a Russian-American photographer in Manhattan, New York City.
 He specialized in photographing opera singers.
-Mishkin was born in Minsk, Russia in March 1870.
+Mishkin was born in Minsk, Russian Empire in March 1870.
 He migrated to the United States in 1885.
 He bought a camera and started taking photographs in the 1880s.
 He married and had a son, Leo Mishkin.
 He died on February 6, 1948.